 By CAI CHUNYING in Washington and ZHANG YUNBI in Beijing(China Daily USA)

-Although White House officials stressed that the state visit by Japanese Prime Minster Shinzo Abe is about the US-Japan partnership, China was the nation that they mentioned most frequently during their joint press conference in White House on Tuesday.
+Although White House officials stressed that the state visit by Japanese Prime Minister Shinzo Abe is about the US-Japan partnership, China was the nation that they mentioned most frequently during their joint press conference in White House on Tuesday.

 Calling Abe a "partner and friend", Obama assured him of the US commitment to Japan's security by announcing that the two countries have updated their defense guidelines for the first time in two decades.